Roman Weidenfeller: Borussia Dortmund

-Weidenfeller moved to Borussia Dortmund in 2002 on a free transfer as a possible replacement for Jens Lehmann, who had moved to Arsenal in 2003.
+Weidenfeller moved to German champions Borussia Dortmund in 2002 on a free transfer as a possible replacement for Jens Lehmann, who had moved to Arsenal in 2003.
 Weidenfeller had reportedly been unhappy at Kaiserslautern, where he was used mainly as a backup to Georg Koch.
 His debut for Dortmund came on 17 December 2003 against his former club, Kaiserslautern, in a 1–0 loss.

 In 2005, Weidenfeller underwent surgery following a meniscus tear in his left knee during training.

-Early in the 2007–08 season, Weidenfeller was given a three match ban and fined €10,000 for racist insults leveled against Schalke 04 striker Gerald Asamoah.
+Early in the 2007–08 season, Weidenfeller was given a three-match ban and fined €10,000 for racist insults leveled against Schalke 04 striker Gerald Asamoah.
 Asamoah originally reported Weidenfeller after a match on 18 August 2007 between the two clubs, where the incident occurred after a clash between the two in the 51st minute.
 Weidenfeller offered an apology to Asamoah following the news reports but denied making the statement.
+Due to a partial tear of the medial ligament in the right knee, he missed the DFB-Pokal final towards the end of the season, which was lost with 2–1 against Bayern Munich.
+Fellow goalkeeper Marc Ziegler would replace him.

 Weidenfeller won the Bundesliga with Dortmund in 2011 and went on to win the Bundesliga and DFB-Pokal double with the club in 2012, saving a penalty taken by Arjen Robben in the Bundesliga-clinching match.
-In the DFB-Pokal final, he was substituted in the 33rd minute due to a collision with Mario Gómez.
+In the cup final, he was substituted for Mitchell Langerak in the 33rd minute following a collision with Mario Gómez.
+His team would beat Bayern Munich with 5–2.

 On 6 May 2013, Weidenfeller signed a contract extension with Borussia Dortmund, keeping him at the club until 2016.

 On 27 July 2013, Weidenfeller won the 2013 DFL-Supercup with Dortmund 4–2 against rivals Bayern Munich.

-However, with manager Jürgen Klopp leaving at the end of the 2014/15 season, the replacement manager Thomas Tuchel chose new signing Roman Bürki as his first choice goalkeeper as Dortmund began the season in excellent form, winning their first eleven games under Tuchel.
+However, with manager Jürgen Klopp leaving at the end of the 2014–15 season, the replacement manager Thomas Tuchel chose new signing Roman Bürki as his first-choice goalkeeper as Dortmund began the season in excellent form, winning their first eleven games under Tuchel.
 Weidenfeller continued to play in the club's European matches.

 On 5 February 2016, Weidenfeller signed a new one-year deal with Dortmund, keeping him at the club until 2017.
 On 9 May 2017, he extended his contract until 2018.
 At the end of the 2017–18 season, he retired after making his final appearance as a substitute for Bürki, but announced that he would continue to work for Dortmund in another capacity.
-His farewell match took place on September 7, 2018 in the Signal Iduna Park where Roman & Friends won against the BVB All Stars and Weidenfeller scored two goals.
+His farewell match took place on 7 September 2018 in the Signal Iduna Park where Roman & Friends won against the BVB All Stars and Weidenfeller scored two goals.

 Following Weidenfeller's retirement, he remained at Borussia Dortmund as an international ambassador.